yerkesoul/clembench/docs/logdoc.md

 - ```turn scores```: the turn-level scores for each game turn.
 - ```episode scores```: the episode-level scores for the episode.

+*** Important: if the game was aborted, all episode-level scores should be ```np.nan``` and turn-level scores can be logged up to the turn when the game was aborted.
+If the game was won or lost, all metrics should be a numerical value.
+This is specially revelant for the main score of each game, so that the evaluation script correctly distinguishes %played and computes the main score only for actually played games.

 Here is an example of how the ```scores.json``` file of an episode will look like:

 ```json